lsst/dp0-2_lsst_io/tutorials-examples/index.rst

 ==========================

 The tutorial notebooks in the ``rubin-dp0`` GitHub Organization's `tutorial-notebooks repository <https://github.com/rubin-dp0/tutorial-notebooks>`_ will be available by default in a folder in each user's home directory in the RSP's Notebook Aspect.
 See that repository's README file for descriptions of the notebooks.
-Also, find  `documentation <https://nb.lsst.io>`_ about Rubin Science Platform notebook aspect.
+Also, visit Rubin Science Platform notebook aspect  `documentation <https://nb.lsst.io>`_ to get more information on setting up an account, using the LSST pipelines, the Rubin environment, and more information on the project.

 **Acknowledgments:** Many of these tutorial notebooks were originally developed by `Stack Club <https://github.com/LSSTScienceCollaborations/StackClub>`_ members and have been altered and updated to be appropriate for DP0.
 If these notebooks are used for a journal publication, please consider adding an acknowledgment that gives credit to the original creator(s) as listed in the notebook's header.